Penny0330/Dokodemo-Door/README.md

 -   Used `React Context` to pass user state through nested components tree.
 -   Used `JSX` and `Css-Modules` to write HTML element and the same CSS class name in different files without worrying about naming clashes.
 -   `RDW` ( CSS MEdia Queries, Flexbox and Grid Layout ).
--   `Third-Party Modules` : Used react-beautiful-dnd to build drag and drop functionality and qrcode.react to generate QR-Code
+-   `Third-Party Modules` : Used react-beautiful-dnd to build drag and drop functionality and qrcode.react to generate QR-Code.

 ### Back-end Skills